Advantech-EdgeSync-Containers/SmartSurgery-MISARS/README.md

 1. **Model Size Constraints**: Only supports 'n' and 's' model variants to maintain real-time performance on edge devices.
 Larger models may exceed memory or computational capabilities of some devices.

-2. **Pre-trained Models Only**: Currently limited to pre-trained YOLOv11 models.
+2. **Pre-trained Models Only**: Currently limited to pre-trained MISARS models.
 Custom model training requires external workflows.

 3. **Resolution Limits**: Performance degrades with very high-resolution inputs (>1080p).
 For best results, use input 1280×720 resolution.